scottydocs/website-test/content/about.md

 My name is **James Scott** and I’m a contract technical writer based in London, UK.
 After graduating from the University of Leicester with a degree in English literature, I became a journalist and worked for newspapers in Kent for six years before moving into technical writing.

 I have worked with engineering teams in FinTech, the hospitality sector, AIOps (Artifical Intelligence for IT operations) and Android development.
-Most of my recent work has predominantly involved developer and API documentation.
+My recent work has predominantly involved internal developer documentation and API documentation.

 ### Public speaking